Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

   Students may consider using a customized terminal for their operating system or the integrated terminal in VS Code.
-Students should work with the course instructor and the student technical leaders to ensure that their chosen terminal window will support all of the course activities.
+Students should work with the course instructor and the student technical leaders to ensure that their chosen terminal window will support all of the course activities, such as running a Python program, starting a Docker container, and running an assessment tool like GatorGrader.

 - As mentioned throughout this email, we will use Slack to support course communication and GitHub to support the delivery of course materials to a student and the submission of completed projects to the instructor.
-Some of the features of GitHub that we will use throughout the semester include, but are not limited to, the issue tracker, the project board, and GitHub Actions.
+Some of the features of GitHub that we will use throughout the semester include, but are not limited to, the issue tracker, the project board, and actions.
   Students must also ensure that they have the git command-line client available for use in their terminal window and through VS Code.
 Finally, students must be able to access their GitHub repositories both through the use of a